DataDog/documentation/content/en/security/cloud_workload_security/security_profiles.md

 ### Behavior learning model

 A Workload Security Profile is a behavior model for a specific workload image.
 Capturing and comparing activity snapshots from individual containers enables each security profile to provide a model of the aggregate workload behavior of similar containers.
-This representation results in a more precise behavior model for a specific workload as more containers are profiled.
+As more containers are profiled, this representation results in a more precise behavior model for a specific workload.
 Since containerized workloads are expected to be immutable, there should be few variations between workloads that share common image name and image version tags.

 A visual representation of the behavior model, including process nodes and file and network activity relationships is shown on the [security profile details page](#explore-security-profiles).
 The profile visualization displays how consistent or common these relationships are across the various containers that have been profiled.